ZacPerry-dev/Student-Stress-Factors/README.md

 5) Other features mostly range from 0 to 5 considering 0,1 to be low, 2,3 to be mid, and 4,5 to be high.
 However, these other features could also be given scientific measures. eg. blood pressure.

-Age Groups: 15-24 (High school through college)
+Age Groups: 15-24 (High school through college), 1,100 students
 City: Dharan, Nepal